vincentbernat/network-lab/lab-vxlan/README.md

 computed.
 A type 2 route contains the following fields:

  - a Route Distinguishier (RD)
- - an Ethernet Segment Identifier (ESI)
+ - an Ethernet Segment Identifier (ESI), used when an Ethernet segment is multi-homed
  - an Ethernet Tag ID (ETag)
  - a MAC address
  - an optional IP address